-In this article you have learned the real power of social media advertising.
-As you have seen, all of the 5 social media networks shown here are highly effective for any kind of business.
+In this article you learned the real power of social media advertising.
+As you have seen, the big five social media networks are highly effective for any kind of business.
 It’s still true, however, that some work best for certain kinds of businesses than others.
 That’s why you need to choose the one that are most relevant to your needs.

 Now it’s your turn.
-Which of the 5 social media channels shown here have you used to promote your business?
+Which of the five social media channels shown here have you used to promote your business?
 Which have been the most effective of all?

 Ivan Kreimer is a freelance content writer that helps SaaS business increase their traffic, leads, and sales.
 Previously, he worked as an online marketing consultant helping both small and large companies drive more traffic and revenue.